Tom Bradshaw (footballer, born 1992): International career

-Although he was born in Shrewsbury, Shropshire, Bradshaw grew up in Tywyn, Gwynedd, and attended Ysgol Penglais School in Aberystwyth, thus qualified to play for Wales.
-He was called up to the Wales under−19 squad for the first time in September 2010, scoring on his debut during a 2–0 win over Liechtenstein.
+Born in Shrewsbury, England, Bradshaw grew up in Tywyn, Wales, and attended Ysgol Penglais School in Aberystwyth.
+Therefore he was eligible to represent Wales or England internationally.

+Bradshaw was called up to the Wales under−19 squad for the first time in September 2010, scoring on his debut during a 2–0 win over Liechtenstein.
 He scored again in a 3–3 draw with Turkey on 20 October 2010.
 He was called into the Wales under−21 squad in September 2011 for the away game with Montenegro, scoring on his debut.

 Bradshaw was capped eight times for the Wales U−21 squad, making his last appearance as a substitute against Moldova U−21s on 10 September 2013.
 He opted to withdraw from the squad when called up a month later in order to remain available for first-team duties with Shrewsbury Town.
 This effectively ended his international youth career, with under−21s manager Geraint Williams indicating he would not select him again, although Bradshaw was in any case in his last few months of eligibility for the under−21 squad.

 A year later, Bradshaw was put on the standby list for the senior Wales national football team for the Euro 2016 qualifying matches against Bosnia & Herzegovina and Cyprus in October 2014, but had to withdraw due to picking up a hamstring injury in a match against Bristol City for new club Walsall.
 On 4 November 2015 he was called up to the senior squad for a friendly against the Netherlands, and was an unused substitute in a 3–2 defeat.
 He made his debut the following 28 March, replacing Tom Lawrence for the final 17 minutes of a 1–0 friendly loss to Ukraine in Kyiv.
-Bradshaw was in Chris Coleman's provisional squad for the final tournament, but withdrew due to a calf injury.
+Bradshaw was in Wales manager Chris Coleman's preliminate squad for the UEFA Euro 2016 finals tournament, but he withdrew due to a calf injury.